net-lisias-kspu/ContractConfigurator/Contract-Type.md

         // Default = null (no celestial body) targetBody = Kerbin

-        // The following are special fields in that they are not used by any
-        // contract parameters directly, but are available to use to store
-        // values for other expressions to use.

-        // Only one of these two may be used.
-Specifies a target vessel or
-        // list of target vessels that will be used within the contract. targetVessel = AllVessels().Where(v => v.isOrbiting()).First()
-        targetVessels = AllVessels().Where(v => v.isOrbiting())

-        // Only one of these two may be used.
-Specifies a target Kerbal or
-        // list of target Kerbals that will be used within the contract. targetKerbal = Jebediah Kerman
-        targetKerbals = AllKerbals().Where(k => k.RosterStatus() == Available)

         // The maximum number of times this contract type can be completed (0
         // being unlimited).
         // Default = 0